rixx/books.rixx.de/data/reviews/michael-ondaatje/the-english-patient/index.md

   title: The English Patient
 plan:
   date_added: '2019-11-20'
+related_books:
+- book: primo-levi/the-reawakening
+  text: Both describe the surreal world in Europe and especially Italy after the end of WW2.
 review:
   date_read:
   - 2019-11-20
   rating: 2
 ---

 The English Patient by *Michael Ondaatje* is a lyrical, slow, pain-ridden book about the trauma and separation and surreal life of people in and after WW2.
 It's not really my kind of book, but it wasn't an unpleasant read, either.